OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 While AI offers powerful perfomance boosts, it also increases the attack surface available to bad actors.
 It is therefore imperative to approach AI applications with a clear understanding of potential threats and which of those threats to prioritize for each use case.
 Standards and governance help guide this process for individual entities leveraging AI capabilities.

 * Implement **AI governance**
-*	**Extend security and development programs** to include data science activities especially to protect and streamline the engineering environment.
+*	**Extend security and development practices** to include data science activities especially to protect and streamline the engineering environment.
 *	**Improve regular application and system security** through understanding of AI particularities e.g. model parameters need protection and access to the model needs to be monitored and rate-limited.
 *	**Limit the impact** of AI by minimizing privileges and adding oversight, e.g. guardrails, human oversight.
 *	**Countermeasures in data science** through understanding of model attacks, e.g. data quality assurance, larger training sets, detecting common perturbation attacks, input filtering.